-(S//NF)-Separately, in order to evaluate the FBI's acquisition and provision of , the joint oversight team conducts an annual process review with FBI's technical personnel to ensure that these activities comply with applicable minimization procedures.
-The most recent annual process review, during this reporting period, occurred in April 2016.16 established internal compliance mechanisms and procedures to oversee proper implementation of its Section 702 authorities.
+(S//NF)-Separately, in order to evaluate the FBI's acquisition and provision of the second se established internal compliance mechanisms and procedures to oversee proper implementation of its Section 702 authorities.
 These processes are further described in Appendix A.